Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

-In other words, after an initial generic perturbation, any singularity (if there is one) in a spacetime neighbourhood of the original singularity can not be modeled by an asymptotic conical self-shrinker $\Sigma$.
+In other words, after an initial generic perturbation, any singularity (if there is one) in a spacetime neighbourhood of the original singularity can not be modeled by the same asymptotically conical shrinker $\Sigma$.
 Moreover, the neighborhood is larger than that created by translations and dilations of the same order of magnitude of the initial perturbation.

-In \cite{SX}, we study the problem of initial perturbation for MCF with compact singularities and obtained a stronger conclusion that after a generic initial perturbation, the perturbed MCF will never generate a singularity modeled by the original limit closed self-shrinker.
-Here we can only avoid a conical self-shrinker in a spacetime neighbourhood.
-The difference between these two results illustrates the nature of non-compactness.
-A similar issue appears in the study of higher multiplicity singularities, see \cite{Su}.
+In \cite{SX}, we study the problem of initial perturbations for MCFs with compact singularities and obtained a stronger conclusion that after a generic initial perturbation, the perturbed MCF will never generate a singularity modeled by the original limit closed shrinker.
+Here we can only avoid a conical shrinker in a spacetime neighbourhood.
+The difference between these two results illustrates the nature of noncompactness.
+A similar issue appears in the study of higher multiplicity singularities (see \cite{Su}).

 As an application, we can study the behaviour of the perturbed RMCF near the original singularity.
 Our first application shows that after appropriate rescalings, the perturbed MCF will converge to an ancient solution.